 When a Form 11 Application for Consent Orders is made, the parties are asking the Family Court to make Orders in terms of the agreement they have reached.
 However, when considering such application, the Court must be satisfied that the Orders sought are ‘just and equitable’.

-Simply because the parties’ have reached agreement, does not guarantee the Court will exercise their jurisdiction and make the Orders as per what has been informally agreed to between the parties.
+Simply because the parties have reached agreement, does not guarantee the Court will exercise its jurisdiction and make the Orders as per what has been informally agreed to between the parties.
 A Judicial Officer cannot necessarily make Orders that they consider are not ‘just and equitable’ in line with the principles of the Family Law Act 1975.

 When either a Binding Financial Agreement is entered into, or Orders are made, this formally finalises your financial relationship with your former partner and also provides means to enforce such Agreement or Orders with Court.
 This provides security for both parties should a former spouse not follow through on their side of the agreement.

 Obtaining Orders in the terms of the agreement you have reached also provides additional advantages; for example, if you are transferring a property from one party to another, Orders provide you with a stamp duty concession.
 Nominal stamp duty is payable on a transfer of property (or an interest in a property) from one party to a relationship or marriage, to another.

 If you have reached an informal agreement following the breakdown of your relationship, the team at Meillon & Bright can advise you whether what you have agreed to would be considered just and equitable by the court.
 We can also assist you with formalising your agreement either by way of the Form 11 Application for Consent Orders or Binding Financial Agreement.
 Both these documents involve specific legal drafting and are best drafted by an experienced family law solicitor.